Wondering what you can do about the destruction of the environment, like what’s happening in the Amazon?

 I learnt a lot, including that one of my beliefs was ‘The rich are exploiting the planet.’

 I’d been thinking about the end of the world since I was 13, but what the heck had the 1% been doing all that time?

-My circumstances changed considerably as I educated myself on my attitudes towards people with a lot of money.
+My circumstances changed considerably as I educated myself.

-I couldn’t go to the rainforest or the seas to help protect them, but other people could – and did!
+I couldn’t go to the rainforest or the seas to help protect them, so I found people could – and did!

-I found 5 kick-ass charities: daring and committed groups who stand up for animals, the environment and indigenous people across the world.
+These 5 kick-ass charities are daring and committed groups who stand up for animals, the environment and indigenous people across the world.

 These were all really lean organisations and this made me feel comfortable my money would be used carefully.

 Then I tied in my earnings with donating monthly.
 This action made it easier for me to increase my income without the attendant empath guilt.